-At "new moon," the moon is between the Earth and sun, so that the side of the moon facing toward us receives no direct sunlight, and is lit only by dim sunlight reflected from the Earth.
-As it moves around the Earth, the side we can see gradually becomes more illuminated by direct sunlight.
+At "new moon," the moon is between Earth and the sun, so that the side of the moon facing toward us receives no direct sunlight, and is lit only by dim sunlight reflected from Earth.
+As it moves around Earth, the side we can see gradually becomes more illuminated by direct sunlight.

-After a week, the moon is 90 degrees away from the sun in the sky and is half-illuminated from our point of view, what we call "first quarter" because it is about a quarter of the way around the Earth.
+A week later, the moon is 90 degrees away from the sun in the sky and is half-illuminated from our point of view, what we call "first quarter" because it is about a quarter of the way around Earth.

-A week after this, the moon is 180 degrees away from the sun, so that the sun, Earth and moon form a line.
+A week after this, the moon is 180 degrees away from the sun, so that the sun, Earth and the moon form a line.
 The moon’s disk is as close as it can be to being fully illuminated by the sun, so this is called "full moon."
-[Related: How 2012's Full Moons Got Their Strange Names]

-A week later the moon has moved another quarter of the way around the Earth, to the third quarter position.
+A week later, the moon has moved another quarter of the way around Earth, to the third quarter position.
 The sun's light is now shining on the other half of the visible face of the moon.

 Finally, a week later, the moon is back to its new moon starting position.
 Because the moon’s orbit is not exactly in the same plane as Earth’s orbit around the sun, they rarely are perfectly aligned.
 Usually the moon passes above or below the sun from our vantage point, but occasionally it passes right in front of the sun, and we get an eclipse of the sun.